MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 I have been programming for over a decade now.
 As I've become a more experienced programmer, I have found that there has been a toll on my body.
 Let's just say, humans are not built for sitting long hours in front of a computer year after year.

-While I have managed to maintain a reasonable level of health, I have noticed the usual challenges - a deterioation in my eyesight, posture problems and most worrying of all issues with my hands.
+While I have managed to maintain a reasonable level of health, I have noticed the usual challenges - a deterioration in my eyesight, posture problems and most worrying of all issues with my hands.
 Having a keyboard designed for being in front of a computer day after day for years is vital for longevity as a software developer.

 ### Speed is important ###